Telangana: Irrigation projects

-Transport
+Public transport

 The state is well connected with other states by means of road, rail and airways.
-The Telangana State Road Transport Corporation (TSRTC) is the major public transport corporation that connects all the cities and villages.
-Mahatma Gandhi Bus Station (M.G.B.S) in Hyderabad is one of the largest bus stand in Asia.
+The Telangana State Road Transport Corporation (TGSRTC) is the major public transport corporation that connects all the cities and villages.
+Mahatma Gandhi Bus Station (M.G.B.S) in Hyderabad is the central bus-station of the state.
 Jubilee Bus Station in Secunderabad serves inter city bus services.

 Roadways

 The state has a total of 16 national highways and accounts for a total length of 3550.69 km.

 Railways

-The history of railways in this region dates back to the time of Nizam of Hyderabad in 1874.
-The Nizam's Guaranteed State Railway, which had its beginnings in a line built privately by the HEH the Nizam.
-Much to the dismay of the British authorities, The Nizam bore all the expenses for the construction of the line.
+The history of railways in this region dates back to 1874, during the rule of Nizam of Hyderabad.
+The Nizam's Guaranteed State Railway had its beginnings in a line built privately by the Nizam.
+Much to the dismay of the British authorities, the Nizam bore all the expenses for the construction of the line.

-It operates under the auspices of the South Central Railway founded in 1966.
+Today, it operates under the auspices of the South Central Railway founded in 1966.
 The landmark building Rail Nilayam in Secunderabad is the Zonal Headquarters office of South Central Railway.
 Secunderabad and Hyderabad are the main divisions of the South Central Railway that fall in the state.